 But nothing beats seeing the real thing in person.
-Come along on a visit to a couple of antique stores in Southern...
-California for a look at some amazing outdoor relics from the past.
-I'm not the only one on the prowl for vintage patio furniture and a good deal on a one-of-a-kind or rare find, I've often encountered bloggers, photographers, and an occasional set design scout from the movie studios.
+Come along on a visit to a couple of antique stores in Southern California for a look at some amazing outdoor relics from the past.
+You won't be the only one on the prowl for vintage patio furniture and a good deal on a one-of-a-kind or rare find.
+Many antique malls report frequent visits by bloggers, photographers, and set designers from film and TV studios.

 See the real thing in person—you never know what's in store!

-The thing about metal chairs like this pair is that, whether they are authentically vintage or reproductions, they still are going to rust and chip.
+The thing about metal chairs like this pair is that, whether they are authentically vintage or reproductions, they will eventually rust and chip.
 Give them a few years, and you may not be able to tell the difference.

 Cement Lawn Ornaments